Community health improvement grants

 Grant Award Ranges

 Grant award ranges have minimum and maximum amounts that vary by hospital, within the categories of small grants (up to $19,500) and standard grants (from $20,000 to as much as $150,000).
-Each hospital’s specific grant funding range is listed in the Hospital List for Applicants.
+Each participating hospital has a specific grant funding range.

 Eligibility Criteria